 1. ETFs Provide Liquidity

-In a $6.49 trillion market, there is likely no shortage of investors looking to buy and sell ETFs.
+In a multi-trillion dollar market, there is likely no shortage of investors looking to buy and sell ETFs.
 By and large, the bigger the market, the more liquidity it provides, and the easier it is to move in and out of positions.

 2. There are Different Investment Options

-With ETFs widely available in categories like stocks, bonds, commodities, and more recently, green industries and cryptocurrencies, ETF traders have plenty of investment options.
+With ETFs widely available in categories like stocks, bonds, commodities, and more recently, green industries and others, ETF traders have plenty of investment options.

 3. ETFs Offer Portfolio Diversity

 Investment specialists often extol the virtue of a diverse portfolio, i.e. one made up of both conservative and more aggressive investments that can balance one another and help reduce risk.
 With so many classes of ETFs available, it’s relatively easy to build an ETF trading portfolio that has different asset classes included.

 4. ETFs Are Relatively Inexpensive to Trade